zsmagyari/ClimShift/README.md

 ```
 where ***your_temporary_folder*** is the full folder reference where you want to store the application.

-The toolbox will be lauched inside your browser.
+The toolbox will be launched inside your browser.
 Sample data is available in sampledata subfolder.
 There's a short demo video in the ***tutorial*** folder.

 **Analysis steps**